United States Army Reserve Legal Command: Mission and support

 Shoulder Sleeve Insignia (SSI) worn by U.S. Army personnel assigned to the U.S. Army Reserve Legal Command.

 The U.S. Army Reserve Legal Command is headquartered at the Major General Benjamin L. Hunton Memorial United States Army Reserve Center at 8791 Snouffer School Road in Gaithersburg, Maryland.

 The mission of the U.S. Army Reserve Legal Command (USARLC) is to ensure the availability of legal forces able to support national strategy in times of peace and war.
 It is composed of nearly 1,500 Soldiers and Civilians.
 USARLC is responsible for all of the operational tasks for the subordinate units that report to USARLC.
 These operational tasks include training, equipping, managing, supporting, mobilizing and retaining Soldiers under USARLC.

 USARLC is subordinate to the U.S. Army Reserve Command.

-Organizational structure

-The USARLC is composed predominantly of U.S. Army Reserve Soldiers.
-These personnel include judge advocates, warrant officers, paralegal non-commissioned officers, junior enlisted personnel, and civilian employees.
+Organization

-The USARLC has 28 subordinate units located in 41 states and 104 cities including Puerto Rico.
-These units are called Legal Operations Detachments (LOD).
+The Army Reserve Legal Command is a subordinate functional command of the United States Army Reserve Command.
+As of January 2026 the command consists of 28 subordinate units located in 41 states and 104 cities including Puerto Rico.
+These units are called Legal Operations Detachments (LOD) and are composed of reserve judge advocates, warrant officers, paralegal non-commissioned officers, junior enlisted personnel, and civilian employees.